The Jewish Hospital of Cluj

 In 1907, during a meeting held at the Chevra Kadisha, the chief rabbi of Cluj, Mózes Glasner, suggested that the community should found a hospital, following the example from Oradea, where there has been a Jewish hospital since 1830.
 This is how, in 1921, the National Association for the Jewish Hospital was created.
 The plan was to open a modern hospital with 500 beds, which would offer healthcare services to all Jewish people from Romania.

-Because of the precarious economic situation, the fundraising was not very successful until 1927, when the project received the generous support of the couple Dávid and Karolina Sebestyén.
-Dávid Sebestyén came from a poor family living near Turda, and as a teenager he started working as a stonemason.
+Because of the precarious economic situation, the fundraising was not very successful until 1926, when the project received the generous support of the couple Dávid and Karolina Sebestyén.
+Dávid Sebestyén came from a poor family living in Cuzdrioara (near Dej), and as a teenager he started working as a stonemason.
 Later, he became the owner of a stone quarry and the wealthiest construction entrepreneur in Transylvania.
-On the 10th of July 1927, he and his wife celebrated their golden wedding anniversary and wanted to offer a donation to the Jewish community on this occasion.
+On the 28th of December 1926, he and his wife celebrated their golden wedding anniversary and wanted to offer a donation to the Jewish community on this occasion.
 Following the advice of rabbi Akiba Glasner, son of Mózes Glasner, who suggested them to make a contribution for the hospital, the Sebestyéns offered an estate with several buildings, at the time used as apartments, stores and workshops, as well as a generous amount of money for this noble cause.

 Progress and modernisation